Strong foundations for the Black, Asian & Minority ethnic-led employability sector

 Listening to experts

 Employability organisations have told ARE they want to work with other leaders to support collaborative organisational change.
-Their vision is to harness each others’ strengthens and together find effective strategies to help young people on their pathways to employment.
+Their vision is to harness each others’ strengthens and find effective strategies to help young people on their pathways to employment.

 The programme will enable like-minded organisations from Black, Asian, and Minoritised communities across the country to come together to share good practices and identify the specific and diverse support-needs of organisations who are engaging young people within the employability sector.
 This will help us to increase our collective capacity to move towards sustainability.